 Tanah Lot Bali is one of the most iconic temples and tourist destinations in Bali.
 Your vacation won’t be complete without visiting this temple.
 A small temple complex on a rock with a beautiful ocean as a background makes it unique.

-During high tide, the seawater surrounds the temple, making it impossible for locals to enter the temple area to pray.
+During high tide, seawater of the Indian Ocean surrounds the temple, making it impossible for locals to enter the temple area to pray.
 But that’s nothing to worry about because there’s a temple built on the beach as an alternative place of worship.
+So, the best time to visit one of the most famous temples is during low tide because that’s when you can walk over to the main temple.

 Tirta Empul Temple